 This project will map the areas that have the highest rates of SWF applications and compare these with existing local-level measures of deprivation, using standard statistical analyses and geographic information system (GIS) software.
 It will, therefore, provide valuable insights for public and third sector organisations on where some of the most vulnerable people in society live, the reasons for their need for support and the help that they receive to access it.
 As there is evidence that different types of deprivation are distributed in different ways across Scotland, this has the potential to inform local decision making about how services or resources should be spatially targeted in different places, and what early interventions could be put in place to prevent people requiring emergency help.
 The practical benefits of this research are reflected in the planned outputs that will include accessible briefings and dissemination events for policymakers and agencies as well as academic articles and data for other researchers.

-The health of Looked After Children in Scotland
+The health of care experienced children in Scotland

 This project will involve individual-level linkage of the Scottish Government’s CLAS (Children Looked After Survey) return with a number of health data: SMR00, 01, 02, 04, Prescribing Information System (PIS), A&E admissions held by National Services Scotland, and Death and Birth Registrations held by NRS.
-Hospital admissions, deaths and prescription data will be broadly grouped such as into mental health outcomes and non-mental health outcomes, and for deaths also into avoidable and other mortality.
-The main explanatory variables of interest will come from the CLAS return for LAC (type and length of placement).
+Hospital admissions, deaths and prescription data will be analysed by using diagnosis or prescription type.
+The main explanatory variables of interest are the number, length, and type of care placements (from CLAS).
 Additional control variables will be available via the Pupil Census for all children (Datazone of school, school type, disability etc) and NRS birth records (e.g. parental social class).

 The project will aim to answer the following questions:

-- Do the health, mortality and pregnancy rates of school-age LAC differ from the health of school-aged children in the general population within each of the deprivation quintiles across Scotland?
+- Do the health, mortality and pregnancy rates of school-aged CEC differ from the general population of school-aged children within deprivation categories across Scotland?

 Collaborative project with Glasgow City Council